-Placemats Sewing Tutorial
+Easy Placemats Sewing Tutorial for Every Season

 For my placemats I used organic cotton fabric from the All that Wander collection by Juliana Tipton for Cloud 9 Fabrics.
 I used 2 coordinating fabrics for the front, and 2 for the back making them reversible.
 I used the orange tones for my fall table decor, and i’m currently using the blues for my winter table.
 I love all these colors though, so they will get used year round.